4 Best Surf Fishing Lures: Best of the Baits

 Lucky Craft CIF FM 110

-No lure is more trusted and well-known than the LC FM 110 jerkbait.
+Since I began writing more about surf fishing with swimbaits back in 2021, the local community has taken to swimbaits more-so than ever in a noticeable wave.
+Still though, no lure is more trusted and well-known than the LC FM 110 jerkbait.
 It’s a 4.5-inch (110mm), slow-suspending jerkbait that weighs 5/8 of an ounce.
 Like many jerkbaits, it dives upon your retrieve.
 Usually, the faster you retrieve, the faster it dives.
-The Lucky Craft FM 110 dives approximately 1-2 feet and of all the lures out there, this may just be the best surf fishing lure.
+The Lucky Craft FM 110 dives approximately 1-2 feet and of all the lures out there, this is certainly one of the best surf fishing lures.

-Where should you fish the LC lure?
-Technically anywhere is good.
+Where should you fish the Lucky Craft lure?
+Technically, anywhere is good.
 Structure like troughs and holes is awesome.
 What’s better?
 Throwing it where you think you might lose it.
 Around rocks, reef and other hard structure.
+That said, I have certain zones that I like to use swimbaits and other I like to use jerkbaits.
+Usually if it’s more rocky than reefy, a jerkbait will do and vice versa.

 Retrieve